chuckcscccl/rustlr/chapter4.md

 impl<'lt> Default for Expr<'lt> { fn default()->Self { Expr::Expr_Nothing } }
 ```
 Compare these types with the manually written ones in [Chapter 2][chap2]: they
+are not so different.
+For example, the expression `5 - 7 - -9` will be represented in
+abstract syntax as `Minus(Minus(Val(5), Val(7)), Neg(Val(9)))`.
+This is
-are not so different, which is what we want.
-Generally speaking, a new
+exactly what we want.

-type is created for each non-terminal symbol of the grammar, which will
+Generally speaking, a new type is created for each non-terminal symbol
-also share the same name as the non-terminal itself.
-But this would mean that
+of the grammar, which will also share the same name as the
+non-terminal itself.
+But this would mean that separate types would be
-separate types would be created for `LetExpr` and `UnaryExpr` as well, which
+created for `LetExpr` and `UnaryExpr` as well, which would lead to
-would lead to convoluted types that serve no purpose.
-Their creation was
+convoluted types that serve no purpose.
+Their creation was avoided
-avoided with the following declarations:
+with the following declarations:
 ```
 nonterminal UnaryExpr : Expr
 nonterminal LetExpr : Expr